felipesilvati/tic-tac-toe-react/README.md

 # Tic-tac-toe react
-A simple tic-tac-toe game using React
+A tic-tac-toe game made by myself using React

+## Features
+* Mobile responsiveness

 ## Getting Started